jvierine/chirpsounder2/README.md

 # Links

-You can also use your sound card and HAM radio to detect chirps using the <a href="https://www.andrewsenior.me.uk/chirpview">Chirpview</a>
+You can also use your sound card and HAM radio to detect chirps using the <a href="https://www.andrewsenior.me.uk/chirpview">Chirpview</a> program.